 Further development control plans will follow as planning for the area progresses.

-We are seeking feedback on a draft development control plan (DCP) for the Ropes Creek area in Western Sydney.
+We exhibited a draft development control plan (DCP) for the Ropes Creek area in Western Sydney.
 The draft DCP has been developed in close consultation with Blacktown City Council and is supported by a series of technical studies which address key considerations for the planning of the site.
-View the draft DCP or make a submission here.
-The draft DCP will be exhibited between 18 November and 19 December 2016.
+View the draft DCP and submissions here.
+We will review all of the submissions received and prepare a finalisation report.

 In April 2014, the Commonwealth Government confirmed Sydney’s second airport would be built at Badgerys Creek, near the Western Sydney employment area.